PDF TOOLS

 VB C#

-The C# namespace needed to work with PowerPoint apps is imported by using Microsoft.Office.Interop.PowerPoint; declaration.
+The C# namespace needed to work with PowerPoint apps is imported by using the Microsoft.Office.Interop.PowerPoint; declaration.
 The program's entrance point is the Main method.
 It designates the output folder (outputFolder), which is where the created photographs will be kept, and the path to the PowerPoint file (pptFilePath).
-The actual transformation of PowerPoint presentations into photos is handled by this approach.
-Below is the PowerPoint ppt which is used for the above example code.
+The actual transformation of PowerPoint presentations into photos is handled by this method.

 How to Use C# to Convert PowerPoint to Image: Figure 4 - PowerPoint ppt used for the code example.